Last updated on March 29, 2026

 Honorable Mention: Ancestral Recall

-Ancestral Recall is one of MTG's Power Nine: the nine most powerful cards ever printed.
+Ancestral Recall is one of MTG's Power Nine: the nine most powerful cards ever printed, and also among the rarest and priciest cards in MTG.
 If we were to look at power alone, this would be the best blue instant by several landslides, and also one of the three best blue cards overall (three of the Power Nine cards happen to be blue).

 Spell Pierce

-Since countering spells is blue's signature effect, let's start with one of the most efficient counterspells: Spell Pierce.
 Early on, your foes won't have the mana; later on, they’re still spending more than you are.
-And every time you have one blue source untapped (even if you left it that way simply because you have nothing you can cast), your opponent will be wondering, “Do they have it?”
+And every time you have one blue source untapped (even if you left it that way simply because you have nothing you can cast), your opponent will be wondering: “Do they have Spell Pierce?”

 Aetherize